Krishna80/CropPredictionApp/README.md

 # Crop Prediction System

 This project is a **Crop Prediction System** that predicts the best crop to grow based on weather and soil conditions.
 It uses machine learning models to predict the most suitable crop based on the following features:
-N – Nitrogen content in the soil (in mg/kg)
+-N – Nitrogen content in the soil (in mg/kg)
-P – Phosphorus content in the soil (in mg/kg)
+-P – Phosphorus content in the soil (in mg/kg)
-K – Potassium content in the soil (in mg/kg) temperature – Average temperature in °C humidity – Average relative humidity in % ph – Soil pH value rainfall – Rainfall in mm
+-K – Potassium content in the soil (in mg/kg) -temperature – Average temperature in °C
+-humidity – Average relative humidity in %
+-ph – Soil pH value
+-rainfall – Rainfall in mm

 ## Features